cdennis2718/covid_daily/README.md

 <h3>An R/Shiny dashboard for COVID-19 data plots</h3>

-<b>COVID-19: Daily</b> is a simple data visualization app that lets you
+<b>COVID-19: Daily</b> is a simple data visualization app that
-plot COVID-19 data from different locations.
+plots COVID-19 data from different locations.
 <p>
 The United States county-level data come from
 <a href='https://www.usafacts.com'>www.usafacts.com</a>